Frank Rogers (Brookside): Storylines

 Frank arrived on Brookside Close in December 1987 with his wife Chrissy (Eithne Brown) and children, renting No.7 from Harry Cross (Bill Dean).
 Frank is promised a desk job at his lorry firm but they do not offer him the position.
 He travels to London to sort the problem out, but his lorry is stolen and he faces disciplinary action.
 Frank decides to upscale and buys the more spacious No.5 in 1989, following its repossession from Sheila Grant (Sue Johnston).
-Frank later attends a funeral where he meets Lyn McLoughlin (Debbie Rush).
+Frank later attends a funeral where he meets Lyn McLoughlin (Sharon Power).
 The pair form a close bond and begin a relationship, following the end of his marriage to Chrissy in 1991.
 Frank and Chrissy's children continue living at the house with him, although Sammy (Rachael Lindsay) moves out in 1992.

 After Lyn becomes pregnant, the pair marry in November 1993.
 Frank drives to his wedding reception with Tony Dixon as a passenger - Frank offers Tony a lift to get him away from his feuding (separated) parents, Ron (Vince Earl) and DD (Irene Marot).
 Jimmy Corkhill is also driving, but while under the influence of cocaine.
 He causes Frank to swerve off the road and crash into a wall.
 Lyn, who was sitting in the back of the Rolls-Royce car, escaped uninjured, but Frank and Tony took the brunt of the impact.
 Frank dies shortly after reaching the hospital, and Tony is left in a coma.
 After Frank's funeral, it is revealed that the post-mortem showed him to be above the drink-drive limit.
 In Frank's will it states No.5, along with his savings, are to be split between his children and new wife.
 No.5 is eventually sold to Barry Grant (Paul Usher) in 1994 and the proceeds are split between Lyn, Sammy, Geoff (Stephen Walters) and Katie.
 Tony dies three months later, having never regained consciousness, and at his funeral, Jimmy confesses that he was the driver of the other car.